ncarrara/gym_pydial/README.md

 A gym wrapper for pydial (http://www.camdial.org/pydial/).
 Only single domain dialogue is supported.
 Works with python 3.

-Clone pydial repository, switch it to python 3, remove useless files for gym environment:
+Clone pydial repository, change imports, switch it to python 3, remove useless files for gym environment:

 ```
 sh import_pydial.sh